 Striking the right balance

-Pennsylvania's Pipeline Infrastructure Task Force (PITF) illustrates some of the challenges that task forces can present.
+Pennsylvania's Pipeline Infrastructure Task Force1 (PITF) illustrates some of the challenges that task forces can present.
 PITF was created to recommend policies, guidelines and tools to assist in planning, permitting and construction of pipeline development.
-The task force's stated goal is to "engage a diverse array of stakeholders"that includes no fewer than 12 constituencies, including environmental groups and Native American tribes.
+The task force's stated goal is to "engage a diverse array of stakeholders"that includes no fewer than 12 constituencies2, including environmental groups and Native American tribes.
 In fact, anyone was eligible to apply for task force membership.

 This task force is charged with providing a final report detailing its findings by February 2016, but many observers are concerned that the multiplicity of task force participants will lead to paralysis.

 There's plenty of precedent for paralysis in the sector, even in cases that do not involve task forces.
 The Keystone XL Pipeline Project has battled litigation on multiple fronts while trying to build out an oil pipeline.
 The Algonquin Incremental Market natural gas project has also encountered strenuous resistance.
 The Algonquin project would include pipeline construction in four Northeastern states where natural gas needs are acute due to the lack of pipelines.
-In March, the Federal Energy Regulatory Commission approved the project.
-But in June, right before construction of a crucial pipeline spur in Dedham, Mass was set to begin, the town of Dedham sued FERC to stop it.
+In March, the Federal Energy Regulatory Commission approved3 the project.
+But in June, right before construction of a crucial pipeline spur in Dedham, Mass was set to begin, the town of Dedham sued4 FERC to stop it.

 Michigan's approach seems to strike a fair balance between pipeline development and concern for the natural environment

 It will be interesting to see how PITF compares to the industry task force in Michigan.
-There, a Petroleum Pipeline Task Force with representatives from multiple government agencies oversees oil transportation with seemingly fewer obstacles.
+There, a Petroleum Pipeline Task Force5 with representatives from multiple government agencies oversees oil transportation with seemingly fewer obstacles.
 Task force members represent agencies that oversee environmental quality, natural resources and the Great Lakes.
 Although the product differs, Michigan's approach to pipeline development seems to strike a fair balance between pipeline development and concern for the natural environment.

 While Michigan's task force oversees pipelines, task forces like PITF typically only make recommendations, not regulations.
 And even when everyone on a task force agrees, litigation by a single stakeholder group can hold up construction and increase the cost of a build, regardless of what a task force decides.
 But perhaps Pennsylvania's plan to construct up to 25,000 miles of gathering lines and 4,000 to 5,000 miles of midstream and transmission pipelines over the next decade, with its accompanying job creation and other economic benefits, will help prevent development delays and discourage court action.